HeZiHang/Delphi-Event-Dispatcher/README.md

 ![alt text]

-# DED an interfaced publish/subscribe framework for Delphi
+# DED an interfaced publish/subscribe and multicast framework for Delphi
 Delphi Event Dispatcher (for short DED) is a publish/subscribe and multicast Event framework for Cross platforms.